 Tweak Some Advanced settings

 To access this technique, type chrome://flags on the address bar.
 Find the Omni box.
-Search for another option ” Fast tab/window close” and click on enable button below the Omni box to active this features properly.
+Search for another option ” Fast tab/window close” and click on the enable button below the Omni box to activate these features properly.